DD220/AWS_FCJ_PhungGiaDuc_Report/content/7-Feedback/_index.md

 **6. Internship Policies / Benefits**
 The company provides an internship allowance and offers flexible working hours when needed.
 In addition, having the opportunity to join internal training sessions is a big plus.

----

 ### Additional Questions
-- What did you find **most satisfying** during your internship?
+- What were you **most satisfied with** during your internship?
+  * Having the opportunity to experience a large enterprise environment and learn a lot about cloud technologies.
-- What do you think the company **should improve** for future interns?
+- What do you think the company should **improve** for future interns?
+  * Providing drinking water for interns.
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- If recommending to your friends, would you **encourage them to intern here**?
+Why?

----
+  * Absolutely yes, because FCJ is a great starting point for those who have a passion for cloud.

 ### Suggestions & Expectations
 - Do you have any suggestions to improve the internship experience?
+  * Sharing more in-depth knowledge about cloud security (CloudSec).
 - Would you like to continue this program in the future?
-- Any other comments (free sharing):
+  * Yes, I would like to continue if possible.